-Benefit Description You pay Surgical procedures (cont.) • Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information 20% after deductible • Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns • Ostomy supplies; supplies are covered only for members who have had a surgical procedure which resulted in the creation of a stoma (artificial opening in the body which remains after surgery is completed).
+Benefit Description You pay Surgical procedures (cont.)
+Standard Basic • Surgical treatment of morbid obesity (bariatric surgery) Note: We cover medically necessary bariatric surgery if you are age 18 and over.
+We limit the covered bariatric procedures to laparoscopic band gastroplasty or roux-en- y gastric bypass (Roux-en-Y).
+Surgery for morbid obesity must be performed in a participating institution designated by either the American Society of Bariatric Surgery (ASBS) or American College of Surgeons (ACS) as a level 1 Bariatric Surgery Center of Excellence.
+You must satisfy all medical criteria.
+Please contact Plan for the complete medical policy.
+20% after deductible 30% after deductible Insertion of internal prosthetic devices.
+See 5(a)- Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns Treatment of burns Ostomy supplies; supplies are covered only for members who have had a surgical procedure which resulted in the creation of a stoma (artificial opening in the body which remains after surgery is completed).
 Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Not covered: All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot, see Foot Care Reconstructive surgery Surgery to correct a functional defect 20% after deductible • Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. • All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; - breast prostheses and mastectomy bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure. • Surgical treatment for gender reassignment includes the following: - Male to Female: Penectomy, Orchiectomy
+Not covered: All charges All Charges Reversal of voluntary sterilization Routine treatment of conditions of the foot, see Foot Care Reconstructive surgery Standard Basic Surgery to correct a functional defectSurgery to correct a condition caused by injury or illness 20% after deductible 30% after deductible if: - the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
+All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; - treatment of any physical complications, such as lymphedemas;